GIScience/openrouteservice/docs/installation/Building-from-Source.md

      `openrouteservice-api-tests` modules as Maven model.
      For IntelliJ Idea, have a look at [these instructions](Opening-Project-in-IntelliJ).

-  2. Configure your IDE to run `tomcat7:run-war` as the maven goal, setting the environment variable `ORS_CONFIG=ors-config-test.json`.
+  2. Configure your IDE to run `spring-boot:run` as the maven goal, setting the environment variable `ORS_CONFIG=ors-config-test.json`.

   3. You can run API tests via JUnit.